akshay0716/react-boilerplate/README.md

 ## REACT BOILERPLATE

-In this project I have created a complete deployable react project Follwoing things are included in this project
+In this project I have created a complete deployable react project Following things are included in this project
 # Bootstrap
 # Font-awesome
 # Popper.js